Yellowstone's Native Fish Recovery

 Yellowstone will always be home to trophy angling opportunities for browns, rainbows and lakers--the Madison and the Firehole, as well as the Gardiner and the Lower Yellowstone will always be quality angling destinations.
 But by restoring some of Yellowstone's natural history and native trout and grayling populations, the Park Service is improving angling opportunity within the park, as well as important food sources for native predators like grizzly bears, eagles, ospreys and pelicans, among others.
 TU supports the NPS plan to recover native fish populations, both for the ecological benefits, and for the benefit of the fishing public.

-TU has raised about $200,000 for lake trout monitoring in Yellowstone Lake.
+TU has raised hundreds of thousands of dollars for lake trout monitoring in Yellowstone Lake.

 TU volunteers donate both time and money to support the Nationa Park Service's Native Fish Conservation Plan.

 Chris Hunt, Director of National Communications